ramigs/ramigs.dev/src/site/posts/2019-11-01-creating-a-pull-request-on-github.md

 git push origin fix-challenge-12-cornify-https
 ```

-When the push executes, go to your forked repo on GitHub, where GitHub will
+When the push executes, browse to your forked repo on GitHub, where GitHub will
 recognize the branch you've just pulled.

-Go ahead and click:
+Go ahead and click **Compare & Pull Request**:

 ![Push your branch to GitHub](/img/articles/2019-11-01-compare_and_pull_request.png)